Quantum theory of electrically levitated nanoparticle-ion systems: Motional dynamics and sympathetic cooling: Coupled quantum dynamics of ion and nanoparticle

 Both nanoparticle and ion are charged and thus interact via electrostatic forces.
 Assuming the ion-nanoparticle separation is much larger than the diameter of the nanoparticle, their classical interaction energy is given by the Coulomb expression for point charges,

+with $\varepsilon_0$ the vacuum permittivity.
 We assume $Q_iQ_p>0$ so that the forces are repulsive.
 The combination of Coulomb repulsion and the restoring force exerted by the electrodes determines the equilibrium positions of ion and nanoparticle within the trap, which will in general not be at the origin of coordinates.
 The equilibrium positions, which we denote by $\bm{D}_\sigma \equiv [d_{x\sigma},d_{y\sigma},d_{z\sigma}]^T$, are determined as the points where all forces vanish,

 This condition forms a system of $6$ nonlinear equations which can have multiple solutions.
-For two trapped objects -- e.g. one nanoparticle and one ion -- all these solutions correspond to both objects lying along the same coordinate axes.
-The solution where both objects lie along the $z-$axis is given by $d_{x\sigma} = d_{y\sigma }=0$ and $d_{zp}=-d_{zi}M_i\Omega_{zi}^2/(M_p\Omega_{zp}^2)=D(1+M_p\Omega_{zp}^2/(M_i\Omega_{zi}^2))^{-1}$ with $D$ being the total distance between ion and nanoparticle,
+For two trapped objects -- e.g., one nanoparticle and one ion -- all these solutions correspond to both objects lying along the same coordinate axes.
+The solution where both objects lie along the $z$-axis is given by $d_{x\sigma} = d_{y\sigma }=0$ and $d_{zp}=-d_{zi}M_i\Omega_{zi}^2/(M_p\Omega_{zp}^2)=D(1+M_p\Omega_{zp}^2/(M_i\Omega_{zi}^2))^{-1}$ with $D$ being the total distance between ion and nanoparticle,

-Solutions along the $x-$ and $y-$axes have the same form as the above under exchange of indices $z\leftrightarrow x$ or $z\leftrightarrow y$.
+Solutions along the $x$- and $y$-axes have the same form as the above under exchange of indices $z\leftrightarrow x$ or $z\leftrightarrow y$.
 We remark that some of these solutions might correspond to local maxima of the potential in coordinate space and thus to unstable equilibria.
 Stability of the solutions is discussed below.

-We quantise the Coulomb energy Eq.~\eqref{Coulombclassical} by promoting the position variables to operators, $\mathbf{R}_\sigma\to\hat{\mathbf{R}}_\sigma$.
+We quantise the Coulomb energy in Eq.~\eqref{Coulombclassical} by promoting the position variables to operators, $\mathbf{R}_\sigma\to\hat{\mathbf{R}}_\sigma$.
 Since we are interested in dynamics near equilibrium positions, we linearise the Coulomb interaction around them.
 We first write the displacement operators as

 The new operators $\delta \hat R_{j\sigma}$ have the same canonical momenta $ \hat P_{j\sigma}$ and describe displacements from the equilibrium position.
 They are assumed small, i.e., $\langle \delta \hat R_{j\sigma}\delta \hat R_{j'\sigma'}\rangle (t) \ll D^2$, so that the Coulomb interaction can be well approximated by its second-order Taylor expansion in the six variables $ \delta \hat R_{j\sigma}/D$.
 Under this approximation the total ion-nanoparticle Hamiltonian becomes quadratic and can be compactly written as